Cargill/splinter-docs/docs/howto/generating_insecure_certificates_for_development.md

 This document describes how to use the `splinter` CLI to generate certificates for running the Splinter daemon in a development environment.

-The Splinter daemon can be run with raw TCP connections or with TLS connections.
+The Splinter daemon can be run with raw TCP connections and with TLS connections.
 When developing against Splinter, you might want to run in TLS mode without the effort of getting valid X.509 certificates from a certificate authority.
 If so, you can use the `splinter` CLI to generate insecure certificates and the associated keys.

 The `splinter cert generate` command creates the following certificates and
 keys: